 The CAP is only open to Trainees undertaking their Advanced Training in Nuclear Medicine.
 Trainees must also be an AANMS Trainee Member – if you are not yet a member, please join (it’s free and gives you access to the AANMS TREC and provides you with lots of great learning opportunities and support).

-- Oral Assessment Task (OAT): Monday 18th or Tuesday 19th August
+- Oral Assessment Task (OAT): TBC (Augustish)

 - Cost: None